lucashsg77/buddyAllocatorCpp/README.md

 ### Visual Studio Setup

 1. Create a new Empty Project in Visual Studio.
-2. Add `BuddyAllocator.cpp` and `BuddyAllocator.h` to the project's source files.
+2. Add `BuddyAllocator.cpp` and `BuddyAllocator.hpp` to the project's source files.
 3. Set the optimization level to `/O2` for best performance in the project properties.
 4. Build and run the project.